-6.16 The recycling of construction, demolition and excavation waste may make a significant contribution to meeting aggregates demand and lessen pressure on land won and marine dredged sources.
+6.16 The recycling of construction, demolition of excavation waste makes a significant contribution to meeting aggregates demand and lessen pressure on land won and marine dredged sources.
 Although a sustainable source of aggregates the local environmental impacts of the recycling sites are akin to traditional quarries.